Welcome to The Community Guide! Let us know what you think of the website by completing this quick survey.

 - Reduce errors or bias when interpreting the information reviewed

 - Consider the viewpoints of key stakeholders

 Systematic Review Development Teams include the following.

-A group of 6-12 people who conduct the review with leadership from a CDC coordinating scientist and support from Community Guide staff.
-The team typically includes experts in the topic area, a CPSTF member, a Liaison, an economist, and one or more research fellows.
-This group develops the logic model for the review, conducts data collection and analysis, and presents findings.
+A team of 6-10 people who conduct the systematic review with leadership from a CDC coordinating scientist and support from Community Guide staff.
+Teams include CPSTF members, CPSTF Liaisons, subject matter experts, and other public health experts.
+The coordination team develops the analytic framework for a review, conducts data collection and analysis, and presents findings.

 Consultants are experts who offer advice to the coordination team throughout the review process.

 CPSTF members, Liaisons and Community Guide staff play critical roles in disseminating the concept of systematic review as well as new CPSTF recommendations and findings, to help assure that the Community Guide is applied to public health practice.
 Activities include: